troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 We're calling `instance_exec` on the descendant and pass `self` in.
 What's `self` now?
 It's the module constant, so...`Adamantium::Flat`.
 We then include `Adamantium`.
 That is something we already covered above in this article.
-So bussiness as usual.
+So business as usual.
 But then we extend `mod`, so `Adamantium::Flat`.
 Why?
 Because this basically overwrites the `freezer` methods that we imported in our class by doing

 ```Ruby